mindspore-lab/mindocr/tools/infer/text/README.md

 pip install -r requirements.txt
 ```

-For MindSpore(>=1.9) installation, please follow the official [installation instructions](https://www.mindspore.cn/install) for the best fit of your machine.
+For MindSpore 2.2.x installation, please follow the official [installation instructions](https://www.mindspore.cn/install) for the best fit of your machine.

 ## Text Detection